 - 6 ounces (about half of a 12-ounce package) egg-free ribbon noodles (see other options in Notes)

 - 5-ounce package baby spinach

 - 1/4 cup chopped fresh cilantro, optional

 - Salt and freshly ground pepper to taste

 - Heat the oil in a large soup pot.
 Add the onion, carrots, celery, and garlic.
 Sauté over medium heat until all are golden.

 - Add the water, bouillon, tomatoes, chickpeas, curry powder, and optional spices and bring to a slow boil.
 Lower the heat, cover, and simmer gently for 15 to 20 minutes.
 You can make this part of the soup ahead of time, and leave off the heat to develop flavor.
 Otherwise, simply proceed with the recipe.

 - Shortly before serving the soup, cook the noodles in a separate pot according to package direction, then drain.

 - Stir the noodles, spinach, and optional cilantro into the soup pot.
 Cook for a minute or two, just until the spinach is wilted.
 Season with salt and pepper.
 Add a bit more water if the soup is crowded.
 The noodles will absorb the broth as the soup stands.
 Add more water and adjust the seasonings as needed.

-Other noodles are good in this soup, too, if you can't find egg-free ribbons.
-Some options are thin spaghetti (broken into short pieces), ditalini, tiny shells, and rombi. and others.
+Other noodles that are good in this soup if you can't find egg-free ribbons include thin spaghetti (broken into short pieces), ditalini, tiny shells, and rombi.